AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60234-paypal-shows-an-incorrect-amount-when-disount-is-applied.md

 ## Issue

-An incorrect amount is shown on [!DNL PayPal] when the discount is applied through the payment method.
+[!DNL PayPal] shows an incorrect amount when the discount is applied through the payment method.

 <u>Steps to reproduce</u>: